Darvin Ham: Assistant coach (2008–2022)

 In 2013, he joined the Atlanta Hawks' coaching staff.
 He helped the Hawks reach the playoffs in four consecutive seasons including making it to the Eastern Conference finals in 2015.
 In 2014 and 2015, Ham was part of the coaching staff that led the Atlanta Hawks to a divisional title and the number 1 seed in the 2015 Eastern Conference Playoffs.
 Along with his help in bringing Atlanta to the playoffs, he also assisted four of their starting five into becoming 2015 NBA All-Stars.
+He also was heavily involved in the development of young players such as Dennis Schroder and Taurean Prince.

-In 2018, he followed Mike Budenholzer to Milwaukee, where during the 2018–2019 season, Budenholzer won the NBA's Coach of the Year award.
+On June 7, 2018, Ham followed Mike Budenholzer to the Milwaukee Bucks, where during the 2018–2019 season, Budenholzer won the NBA's Coach of the Year award.
 Ham helped lead the team to its best record since 1972.
 In 2020–21, Ham helped coach Milwaukee to its second NBA title in franchise history, beating the Phoenix Suns in six games in the 2021 NBA Finals for their first championship since 1971.

+Return to the Los Angeles Lakers (2022–2024)

 Ham was hired as the head coach of the Los Angeles Lakers on June 3, 2022.
+In his first season as head coach, Ham and the Lakers started off with a record of 2–10 before qualifying for the 2023 NBA playoffs as the 7-seed.
+From there, they reached the Western Conference finals, becoming the second 7-seed in NBA history to reach the conference finals, before getting swept by the eventual champion Denver Nuggets.
+On December 9, 2023, Ham and the Lakers won the inaugural season of the NBA In-Season Tournament.
+They again qualified for the 2024 NBA playoffs as the 7-seed, where they lost in the first round in five games to the Nuggets, as they failed to protect a double-digit lead in all four of their losses in the series, including a 20-point second-half lead in Game 2.
+Following their playoff exit, Ham was dismissed on May 3, 2024, after two seasons with the Lakers.

+Return to the Milwaukee Bucks (2024–present)

+On June 10, 2024, Ham returned to the Milwaukee Bucks as their top assistant coach under Doc Rivers.
+On December 17, Ham won his second consecutive NBA Cup, as his teams improved to 14–0 in NBA Cup games.